yanascz/lnurld/README.md

 You’ll need to authenticate using one of the configured username/password pairs.
 Account stats, QR code and/or payment terminal are accessible from the account’s detail page.

-As for the configured event, you may share https://nakamoto.example/ln/events/pizza-day with your friends, and they may sign up to attend the event once they authenticate using their LN wallet.
+Events may be managed at https://nakamoto.example/auth/events after you authenticate using one of the configured username/password pairs.
+Each created event may be shared with your friends, and they may sign up to attend the event once they authenticate using their LN wallet.

 ## Update